-Andrea Di Camillo was born in Biella (Piedmont, important textile district at the time) in 1970.
-Di Camillo started his career at the Olivetti Group, working specifically at Italia Online first, and then directly with Elserino Piol (the Italian VC “patron”) and Oliver Novick, who oversaw the innovation area of the entire Olivetti Group.
-Di Camillo took part to the launch of the first Italian Venture Capital Fund, Kiwi 1: among other investments, he led the ones in Yoox, Venere, and Vitaminic (also co-founding the latter, which was the first Italian online music platform, and was then listed at the Italian Stock Exchange).
+Andrea Di Camillo was born in 1970 in Biella (in the region of Piedmont, which was an important textile district at the time).
+Andrea started his career at Olivetti Group, working specifically at Italia Online first, and then directly with Elserino Piol (the Italian VC “patron”) and Oliver Novick, who oversaw the innovation area of the entire Olivetti Group.
+Di Camillo took part in the launch of the first Italian Venture Capital Fund, Kiwi 1: among other investments, he led the ones in Yoox, Venere, and Vitaminic (also co-founding the latter, which was the first Italian online music platform, and was then listed at the Italian Stock Exchange).

-Di Camillo then worked in the Cir Group (led by De Bendetti) for one year, where he was in charge of the company’s technological investments.
-He went on sabbatical, travelling around the world.
-In 2004 he co-founded Banzai (listed at Milano Stock Exchange in 2015, now E-Price) with Paolo Ainio (formerly founder of Matrix Virgilio).
-He was Co-CEO of the company until 2010.
+Di Camillo then worked at Cir Group (led by Carlo De Benedetti), where he was in charge of the group’s tech investments.
+He then went on sabbatical, travelling around the world until 2003.
+In 2004, he co-founded Banzai (listed at Milano Stock Exchange in 2015,) where he was Co-CEO of the company until 2010.

-In years 2011 and 2012 Di Camillo took part to the workings of a task force at the Italian Ministry of Economic Development, collaborating with Secretary Corrado Passera.
-This activity resulted in the Restart Italia report, which contains some of the current measures to support innovation, venture capital and new entrepreneurship in Italy.
+In 2011 and 2012 Andrea took part to the workings of a task force at the Italian Ministry of Economic Development, collaborating with Secretary Corrado Passera.
+This activity resulted in the Restart Italia report, which contains some of the current measures to support innovation, venture capital, and new entrepreneurship in Italy.

 In the same year, Andrea started P101 SGR, a venture capital fund management company, which currently manages 3 funds and is launching a new one for a total of 500 million Euros of assets.
 P101 SGR has a team of 20+ professionals, making it one of the largest players in Italy and Southern Europe.